by Daria Tuzova ©

 Selyse is not a particularly attractive woman.
 She is as tall as her husband, thin, and has the Florent trait of too-large ears.
 Selyse has pale eyes, a sharp nose, and suffers from hair growth on her upper lip.
 Her mouth is stern and her voice a whip.

-Selyse is married to Lord Stannis of House Baratheon.
+Selyse is married to Lord Stannis of House Baratheon of Dragonstone.
 It is a loveless marriage, and the two have little patience for each other.
 They have one daughter, Shireen, a sad little girl bearing a disfigurement from greyscale.

-Selyse married Stannis around 287 AC.
+Selyse married Stannis in either 286 AC or 287 AC.
 During their wedding Stannis's elder brother, King Robert I Baratheon, deflowered Delena Florent, a cousin of Selyse, in the bed made for the newlyweds.
 Delena became pregnant and gave birth to a boy, Edric Storm.
 Selyse later said to her husband that because of this they were cursed and they had no sons.

 A Clash of Kings

 When Stannis sails for Storm's End, he leaves Selyse and her uncle, Ser Axell Florent, on Dragonstone.
 Selyse's influence on her husband becomes greater after Renly Baratheon is killed at Storm's End and Selyse's family from House Florent go over to Stannis.
 Selyse's brother, Ser Imry Florent, leads his fleet.
 Their hopes are shattered when the fleet is destroyed during the Battle of the Blackwater.